amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 In this lab, you will start the process of automating the entire software delivery process.
 The first step we're going to take is to automate the Docker container builds and push the container image into the Elastic Container Registry.
 This will allow you to develop and not have to worry too much about build resources.
 We will use AWS CodeCommit and AWS CodeBuild to automate this process.

-We've already separated the code in the application, but it's time to move the code out of the monolith repo so we can work on it quicker.
+We've already separated out the microservices code in the application, but it's time to move the code out of the monolith repo so we can work on it independently and iterate on it quicker.
 As part of the bootstrap process, CloudFormation has already created an AWS CodeCommit repository for you.
-It will be called EnvironmentName-iridium (*replacing EnvironmentName with the one you specified when running the CloudFormation template*).
+It will be called EnvironmentName-iridium-repo (*replacing EnvironmentName with the one you specified when running the CloudFormation template*).
 We'll use this repository to break apart the iridium microservice code from the monolith.

 Here's a reference architecture for what you'll be building: